 Covent Garden: A Brief History

-The history of Covent Garden dates back to the 7thcentury when it was a thriving trading settlement.
+The history of Covent Garden dates back to the 7th Century when it was a thriving trading settlement.
 At this time, it was situated on the River Thames (its shoreline being the Strand) but by the late Saxon period – possibly as a result of the threats of Viking raids – the area was left derelict and was soon used as farmland instead.

-It was in 1630 that the 4thEarl of Bedford instructed Inigo Jones to design and build a church and create “houses and buildings fit for the habitations of gentlemen and men of ability” around the large piazza – its layout owing much to Inigo Jones’ knowledge of the formally designed and admired piazzas of Italy.
+In 1630 the 4th Earl of Bedford instructed Inigo Jones to design and build a church and create “houses and buildings fit for the habitations of gentlemen and men of ability” around the large piazza – its layout owing much to Inigo Jones’ knowledge of the formally designed and admired piazzas of Italy.
 By 1670, the stalls of market traders selling fruit and vegetables had become an established feature of the square.

-In the 1800s, the 6thDuke of Bedford – in response to the rapid growth of commercial demand – obtained permission to reconstruct the flower market.
+In the 1800’s, the 6th Duke of Bedford – in response to the rapid growth of commercial demand – obtained permission to reconstruct the flower market.
 The old stalls were cleared away and Charles Fowler’s neo-classical structure was erected in their place.
-It wasn’t long before crowds flocked to the attractive and well-managed new market and testament to Fowler’s design, this is the basis of the structure we know and love today.
-In 1974 that it was decided to move the fruit and vegetable market to new premises at Nine Elms in Vauxhall where it is still based, whilst the central Piazza in Covent Garden was redeveloped with the opening of restaurants, cafes, shops and market stalls.
+It wasn’t long before crowds flocked to the new well-managed market and testament to Fowler’s design, this is the basis of the structure we know and love today.
+In 1974 the fruit and vegetable market was moved to a new premises at Nine Elms in Vauxhall where it is still based, whilst the central Piazza in Covent Garden was redeveloped with the opening of restaurants, cafes, shops and market stalls.